opengreenfield/greenfield-backup-scripts/README.md

 ## greenfield-transfer.sh

-Transfers all Greenfield server images, data and files to backup server
+Transfers all backed up Greenfield server data, images and files to backup server